FAQ / GENERAL

-5. On what platforms will Fractured be available?
+5. On what platforms is Fractured Online available?

 The game is being developed for computers running Windows, macOS and Linux.
-While support for all these three operating systems is planned to be available on full release, it is possible that only Windows support will be available during alpha / beta.
-Clarifications on this issue will be released when the game approaches Alpha / Beta testing.
+While support for all these three operating systems is planned to be available on full release, only Windows support is available during alpha, while macOS and Linux clients should be launched during beta or at full release.

-6. Will I need a NASA computer to play Fractured?
+6. Will I need a NASA computer to play Fractured Online?

 7. Will I be able to play alone?

-If by “alone” you mean “offline”, the answer is negative – you’ll need an active internet connection to play Fractured.
+If by “alone” you mean “offline”, the answer is negative – you’ll need an active internet connection to play Fractured Online.

 On top of that, the game features an Item Store selling cosmetic perks and an optional VIP membership.

 9. VIP membership?
 What's that about?

 VIP membership is a monthly subscription planned to be priced around $10/month.
 It provides the following perks: